ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Marco: Isn't it ok as we are doing with the COSE Key in Section 4.2?
 Then it works quite fine in ace-oscoap-joining when considering the particular joining of OSCORE groups.
 -->

+Upon receiving a request from a Client, the KDC MUST check that it is storing a valid access token from that Client for the group identifier assiciated to the endpoint.
+If that is not the case, i.e. the KDC does not store a valid access token or this is not valid for that Client for the group identifier at hand, the KDC MUST respond to the Client with a 4.01 (Unauthorized) error message.

 TODO: verify that this section is ok.

 ## Interface at KDC